BitcoinQnA/ln-guide/index.md

 A channel is opened by one or two users locking up an amount of sats into an on chain 'funding transaction' that creates a 2 of 2 multi-signature wallet on the Bitcoin network, with each user receiving one of the keys.
 The opening channel 'state' will reflect the amount a user contributes and each party will sign off to say that they accept this is correct.
 This 'sign off' is actually an unbroadcasted Bitcoin transaction that contains the signature of both parties which are passed to one another over the Lightning network.

 These signed but unbroadcasted transactions allow either party to close the channel at any point and ensures the sats contained within are returned 'on chain' to their rightful owner.
-Each time a payment is made from person A to person B and vice versa over Lightning, the two parties will sign a Bitcoin transaction to reflect the updated balance of each party and then pass the siged transaction to their counter party.
+Each time a payment is made from person A to person B and vice versa over Lightning, the two parties will sign a Bitcoin transaction to reflect the updated balance of each party and then pass the signed transaction to their counter party.
 This process can be repeated an unlimited amount of times and these signed transactions are only ever broadcast to the Bitcoin network in the event of a channel closure.

 <p align="center">